mentaljam/rollup-plugin-favicons/README.md

 The plugin can be used alongside the [rollup-plugin-html2](https://github.com/mentaljam/rollup-plugin-html2).
 In this case `rollup-plugin-favicons` should be placed before `rollup-plugin-html2` in the plugin list.

+By default, the plugin uses the Rollup assets emission mechanism.
+This means that all generated favicons and manifests will be placed under the Rollup output directory.
+If you need a custom output directory you can use the [callback](#callback) property.

 ## Install

 ```sh